• About

 add the strained tomatoes, water, dried Italian herbs to the sauteed onion and garlic

+In a large pot, heat olive oil on medium-high heat.
+Add the diced onions and minced garlic until they start to brown on the edges.
 Then add the strained tomatoes, water, dried Italian herbs, salt, and pepper.
-Cook the tomato sauce on medium-high for about 5 minutes covered.
+Cook the tomato sauce on medium for about 5 minutes covered.

 add the Italian meatballs to the tomato sauce to simmer